Dedicated with love to

 Mom’s German experience must have rubbed off on us, because we’ve cooked a couple of other German staples over the years.
 There’s nothing better in the winter than Chicken and Dumplings (Page XX).
 In German these bread balls are called Knoedel or Kloesse.
 There’s a potato variation, called Kartoffelkloesse, and others with yeast and old bread.
 They get dropped in the stew in the last twenty minutes.
 The soft and light bready taste goes great with the rich, thickened stew.
 We also make Spaetzle (Page XX), the small noodle, cut in short irregular bits.
 There are all kinds of different devices for cutting the dough, or you can hand cut it right into the boiling water.
 We serve this with chicken stew or with Chicken Paprikash (Page XX), that we learned from our friend Elise here in Sacramento.
 My college roommate, Gerry, who grew up an army brat in Germany, taught me how to make Linzer Torte (Page XX). dark almond crust with lattice, dusted with powdered sugar.
 This has become a Christmas favorite in our household, translated more recently by my brother Andy’s wife Jennifer into Linzer Cookies.

-Ray was a shrewd businessman, and like a lot of Italian guys in Pittsburgh, very proud of his heritage.
+Ray was a smart businessman, and like a lot of Italian guys in Pittsburgh, very proud of his heritage.
 His Italian pride, like many others, manifested in a real macho personality.
 We’d go to their house for Christmas and it was exciting and high adrenaline to enter into that scene with all the large personalities, and the audience with Uncle Ray, the patriarch, on his recliner watching football or carrying on with his cronies, brothers and nephews.
 They had a big German Shepard, named Sargent, who Ray loved.
 Aunt LaVerne would joke that "he loved that dog more than her."
 After Christmas dinner, we'd take a walk with Uncle Ray and Sargent through the hilly streets of their neighborhood.
 Through the years he busted our chops a little, but was very kind to me and my brothers, the poor relations.

 LaVerne would tell the story of how when she married into this big Italian family, all of the women convened and did an intervention of sorts in order to teach her the Italian recipes.
 She’d do this mock humorous rant about how the Croatian dishes had become overshadowed by the Italians.
 This sort of tribal knowledge transfer between women has been a thread throughout all time and all peoples—something as modest as women in the kitchen passing along recipes from memory, or from notes scribbled on scraps of paper.
 And at the same time this is such a significant part of culture and heritage.